Nathan-schmitzer/Project-Two/README.md

 4. When they save the entry it will get loaded into our database so that they can reference it later.
 ![App Flow Screenshot](./assets/appflow.png)

-#### Must Have
-1. Ability to login
-2. Ability to load all past entries and sort/filter them
-3. Ability to create an entry including uploading a picture.
-4. Ability to see "friends"

 ### Nice to Haves
 1. Ability to book a reservation with open table.
 2. Ability to comment on friends reviews.